rxaviersantos/rxaviersantos/README.md

 <p align="center">

 I am an Information System graduate from Faculdade Pitágoras.
 I am a passionate learner who is always willing to work on technologies.
 I love exploring new technologies and leveraging them to solve real-life problems.
 In addition, I also love connecting with people.
-I am currently studying Javascript and love to read and explore new technology stacks like working with cloud system and agile methodology.
+I am currently studying Javascript, agile methodology and how to work with cloud systems.
 <p />
 <br>